Spirik/GEM/README.md

 Note that maximum length of the number should not exceed `GEM_STR_LEN` (i.e. 17) - otherwise overflows and undetermined behavior may occur (that includes the value of precision specified through `GEMItem::setPrecision()` method or default one, which will increase length of the number with trailing zeros if necessary).
 This is result of using `char[GEM_STR_LEN]` buffer during `dtostrf()` conversion.
 It is not possible to enter number with the length exceeding this limit during edit of the variable, however, additional caution should be taken to verify that initial value of the variable (or externally changed value) in combination with specified precision does not exceed this limit.

-It is possible to exclude support for editable `float` and `double` variables to save some space on your chip (up to 10% of program storage space on UNO).
+It is possible to exclude support for editable `float` and `double` variables to save some space on your chip (up to 10% of program storage space on UNO R3).
 For that, locate file [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) that comes with the library, open it and comment out corresponding inclusion, i.e. change this line:

 ```cpp
 #include "config/support-float-edit.h"